Depressariinae: Distribution and ecology

 Some 600 species were placed here as of 1999 (but see the caveats about the group's circumscription above).
 New taxa of Depressariinae are still being discovered and described on a regular basis.
-The group is found worldwide except on some oceanic islands and frozen wasteland, but the diversity is highest in temperate regions and the group is presumably Holarctic in origin – possibly Palaearctic, as gelechoid diversity in the Neotropics is poor but e.g. in Australia almost 20 species are found.
+The group is found worldwide except on some oceanic islands and frozen wasteland, but the diversity is highest in temperate regions and the group is presumably Holarctic in origin – possibly Palaearctic, as gelechioid diversity in the Neotropics is poor but e.g. in Australia almost 20 species are found.
 From Europe alone, more than 160 species and subspecies (mostly of genus Agonopterix) were known in 2009, with over 80 recorded from Central Europe.

 The caterpillars usually develop in leaves spun together with silk, as stem borers or as seed or flower feeders of dicotyledons.
 Recorded Depressariinae host plants are mainly eurosids I (e.g. Betulaceae, Fabaceae, Fagaceae, Rosaceae, Salicaceae, Urticaceae) but also from some other families (e.g. Malvaceae and Rutaceae – eurosids II –, or euasterids II like Apiaceae and Asteraceae).